 Backed by University of Wisconsin research, Community Development educators work in partnership with people in county, state, federal, and tribal governments; community organizations; volunteers; business; and industry.
 With faculty in every county and on UW-campuses, Extension gives Wisconsin citizens access to University research and knowledge.

-Lissa Radke is the Ashland County UW-Extension Community Development Educator, an 80% position.
+Lissa Radke is the Extension Ashland County Community Development Educator, an 80% position.

 The focus of the Community Development programs has been primarily in the following areas: